-Below is a collection of answers to general questions regarding the changes brought about by the new Act.
+Below is a collection of answers to general questions regarding the changes brought about by the Act.

 Frequently asked questions

 The previous Tobacco Act was from 1976.
 The Act had been amended dozens of time, and as a result had become incoherent.
 The reform was also connected with the EU Tobacco Products Directive, which had to be put into effect in member states.
-In addition, some of the changes present in the new Act relate to the specific considerations of Finnish authorities and Finland’s own legislative needs.
+In addition, some of the changes present in the Act relate to the specific considerations of Finnish authorities and Finland’s own legislative needs.

 The ban is based on the EU Tobacco Products Directive.
 According to research, flavourings such as menthol and chocolate increase experimenting with tobacco and the danger of becoming a regular smoker, especially among young people.
 The aim of removing flavourings is to reduce the appeal of smoking.